< Go to Insulated Jackets - Men's

 Analysis and Hands-on Test Findings

 The Rab Xenon X Hoodie earned high scores across all our test metrics except breathability, and easily outpaced the competition in overall score.
 Our Editors' Choice winner is the most versatile lightly insulated jacket we tested, performing well as a mid-layer and blowing away the competition for weather resistance as an outer layer.
-We are also surprised how light it is considering that it has comfort features like micro fleece chin patches that are absent on similarly light models.
+We are also surprised how light it is considering that it has comfort features like micro fleece chin patches, which just so happen to be absent on similarly comparable (in weight) models.

-Insulated with PrimaLoft's top-of-the-line insulation, the Xenon X has one of the best warmth-to-weight ratios in this review.
-The 60 g/m2 PrimaLoft GOLD wraps you in cozy warmth and the minimal stitching that secures the blanket of insulating fibers to the inner liner creates a loftier jacket than models that use the same insulation with more stitching.
+Insulated with PrimaLoft's top-of-the-line insulation, this award winner has one of the best warmth-to-weight ratios in this review.
+The 60 g/m2 PrimaLoft GOLD Active insulation wraps you in cozy warmth, while the minimal stitching (that secures the blanket of insulating fibers to the inner liner) creates a loftier jacket than models that use the same insulation (with more stitching).
 Finally, the very wind resistant shell fabric contributes to warmth when this jacket is worn as an outer layer which we did often.

 For the warmest synthetic model we tested, be sure to look up the award winning Patagonia DAS Parka, which is just right for frozen belays and hanging around in camp.